Scaling coastal engineering projects with Inductiva API

 The simulation in video 1, takes approximately 40h to run on a single core in a local computer, which significantly hinders a search for an optimal breakwater.
 For example, running 10 simulations, a small fraction of the admissible search space, would take about two weeks.
 As a result, many interesting design options – even potentially the optimal one – are likely not to be even considered and evaluated under simulation.

-FEUP researchers at SHRHA started using a better computational infrastructure, that allowed them to parallelize the simulation to 16 threads.
-Now, a simulation takes 4h, ten times less than running it in a single core.
+Of course, FEUP researchers at SHRHA are using a better computational infrastructure, that allowed them to parallelize the simulation to 16 threads.
+Under those conditions, a simulation takes 4h, ten times less than running it in a single core.
 Notice that, the increase to 16 threads does not provide a sixteen times speed-up.

 An easy way to scale further is to run multiple simulations in parallel, however, a certain level of expertise is required to manage multiple machines.
 Ideally, researchers should be able to solely focus on their simulations and not have to deal with all of this complexity.